 Spring Valley is a somewhat small city located in the state of Illinois.
 With a population of 5,314 people and two constituent neighborhoods, Spring Valley is the 315th largest community in Illinois.

-When you are in Spring Valley, you'll notice that it is more blue-collar than most other communities in America.
-35.01% of Spring Valley’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Spring Valley is a city of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Spring Valley who work in office and administrative support (17.17%), food service (8.39%), and management occupations (7.83%).
+Unlike some cities, Spring Valley isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Spring Valley are a mix of both white- and blue-collar jobs.
+Overall, Spring Valley is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Spring Valley who work in office and administrative support (19.53%), management occupations (9.67%), and healthcare (8.19%).

-The per capita income in Spring Valley in 2010 was $25,556, which is middle income relative to Illinois, and upper middle income relative to the rest of the US.
-This equates to an annual income of $102,224 for a family of four.
+The per capita income in Spring Valley in 2010 was $26,500, which is upper middle income relative to Illinois and the nation.
+This equates to an annual income of $106,000 for a family of four.
 However, Spring Valley contains both very wealthy and poor people as well.

 The most common language spoken in Spring Valley is English.
 Other important languages spoken here include Spanish and Tagalog.